 You’re familiar with traditional mayonnaise potato salads and even Amish potato salad with mustard, but what if I told you one of the best ways to make it involves oil and vinegar?

-This easy Italian Potato Salad without mayo is exactly that.
+This easy Italian Potato Salad (No Mayo) is exactly that.
 It’s an olive oil potato salad with vinegar, onion, garlic, and parsley.

-I learned this recipe from my dad who learned it from his mom.
+I learned this recipe for Italian Potato Salad from my dad who learned it from his mom.
 Now I’m teaching it to you for your next picnic.

 Ready to make the best no mayo Italian Potato Salad recipe?